-■ Budgeted Expenditures
+Budgeted Expenditures

-The 2020 Recommended Budget of \$457.4 million for all operating funds represents a 3.2 percent increase from the 2019 revised budget.
+The 2020 budget of \$457.4 million for all operating funds represents a 2.7 percent increase from the 2019 revised budget.
 The 2020 operating budget is divided into seven functional service sections based on the type of public service delivered.
 These functional services include: General Government, Bond & Interest-Debt Service, Public Safety, Public Works, Public Services, Culture & Recreation, and Community Development.